Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my page!
-I am Jiale Wang, with a strong passion for solving technically challenging problems in biomedical intelligent system.
-My research is focusing on **mechanical design and control of medical robots and bioelectronics**.
-I earned B.S. degree in Automation from Beijing University of Posts and Telecommunications (BUPT) in 2023, and I am pursuing MPhil degree in Electronic and Computer Engineering at Hong Kong University of Science and Technology (HKUST).
+I am Jiale Wang, and I have a strong passion for tackling technically challenging problems in biomedical intelligent systems.
+My research focuses on the **mechanical design and control of medical robots and bioelectronics**.
+I earned my B.S. degree in Automation from Beijing University of Posts and Telecommunications (BUPT) in 2023, and I am currently pursuing an MPhil degree in Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST).

-At BUPT, my GPA was **91.37**.
-And I was ranked **1st** in the comprehensive quality assessment for the postgraduate recommendation in my department.
+At BUPT, I achieved a GPA of **91.37** and ranked **1st** in the comprehensive quality assessment for postgraduate recommendations in my department.

-My research journey began with First-principles calculations in semiconductors and has evolved to the current robotics focus, as I gravitated towards a deep fascination with exploring advanced and novel robotic mechanisms that hold the potential for real-world adoption.

 You can find my CV here: [CV](CV_JialeWang.pdf).